How to Immediately Maximize Your Content Engagement

 Here’s a perfect example from Jon Morrow of SmartBlogger:

 Instead of giving away the entire content from the very first word, Jon teases the readers and builds up anticipation for the rest of the content.
 Of course, it also helps that the story itself is unusual and inspiring.
+Read how content marketing is dead and now it’s all about storytelling.

 B. Scare Your Readers